boazbk/tcs/lec_19_cryptography.md

 In a [1955 letter to the NSA](https://www.nsa.gov/news-features/declassified-documents/nash-letters/assets/files/nash_letters1.pdf) that only recently came forward,  John Nash proposed an "unbreakable" encryption scheme.
 He wrote _"I hope my handwriting, etc. do not give the impression I am just a crank or circle-squarer....
 The significance of this conjecture [that certain encryption schemes are exponentially secure against key recovery attacks] .. is that it is quite feasible to design ciphers that are effectively unbreakable. "_.
 John Nash made seminal contributions in mathematics and game theory, and was awarded both the Abel Prize in mathematics and the Nobel Memorial Prize in Economic Sciences.
-However, he has struggled with mental illness throughout his life.
+However, he struggled with mental illness throughout his life.
 His biography, [A Beautiful Mind](https://en.wikipedia.org/wiki/A_Beautiful_Mind_(book)) was made into a popular movie.
 It is natural to compare Nash's 1955 letter to the NSA to Gödel's letter to von Neumann we mentioned before.
 From the theoretical computer science point of view, the crucial difference is that while Nash informally talks about exponential vs polynomial computation time, he does not mention the word "Turing machine" or other models of computation, and it is not clear if he is aware or not that his conjecture can be made mathematically precise (assuming a formalization of "sufficiently complex types of enciphering").